nolimits4web/swiper/tests/consumer-types/README.md

    (`navigation`, `autoplay`, …) never attached.
 Fix:
    `scripts/fix-dts-extensions.js`, a post-emit build step that appends `.js` (which node16 resolves to the sibling `.d.ts`) to every relative specifier.
+3. **`swiper/bundle` module options** — the bundle registers every module at runtime, but its `exports` `types` pointed at the bare `swiper.d.ts` (same as core), so module options (`navigation`, `pagination`, …) errored even though they work at runtime. v12 didn't hit this because it inlined all module options into one `SwiperOptions`; v14's per-module augmentations only load via `swiper/modules`.
+Fix: `scripts/build-modules.js` now emits a dedicated `swiper-bundle.d.ts` that side-effect-imports the modules index (pulling in every augmentation), with `exports`/`typesVersions` pointed at it.